India's Chinese app ban seen jolting $1 bln expansion of ByteDance

 "If this is not rolled back, these companies would be constrained to cut back their operations in India, potentially resulting in a loss of employment," said a lawyer who advises a Chinese company whose app has been banned in India.

-China's foreign ministry said it was "strongly concerned" about India's decision, adding that India had a "responsibility to uphold the legitimate legal rights of investors including the Chinese companies."
+China's foreign ministry said it was "strongly concerned" about India's decision.
+The Chinese Embassy in New Delhi said it suspected the move violated WTO rules.

-The biggest casualty of the move appears to be ByteDance, which has since last year hired several senior executives and laid out plans to invest $1 billion in India.
+The biggest casualty appears to be ByteDance, which has since last year hired several senior executives and laid out plans to invest $1 billion in India.
 India is TikTok's top growth market and accounts for 30% of its 2 billion downloads worldwide.

-Following the ban order, many TikTok users posted videos expressing their displeasure with the ban.
+Following the ban order, many TikTok users posted videos expressing their displeasure before the app stopped showing content on Tuesday.

 One user @omkarsharma988 posted a video in which he throws utensils to the ground, hits a chair and weeps, with a Hindi song playing "You've left me, how will I live now?"
 The video had been liked 218,000 times, as the app still functions on phones on which it is already downloaded.